Combined-cycle electric power plant

 Tenaska closed a $780m commercial financing for the project in April 2016.
 The financing was led by MUFG Union Bank, Citigroup Global Markets, BNP Paribas and Industrial and Commercial Bank of China.

 Benefits of the new combined-cycle power plant to the economy

-Besides addressing the growing demand for electricity in the region, the plant will also boost the local economy by creating more than 300 construction jobs and 25 full-time jobs, when it commences operations.
+Besides addressing the growing demand for electricity in the region, the plant will also boost the local economy by creating more than 300 construction jobs, as well as 25 full-time jobs when it commences operations.

 The overall economic impact of the power project is estimated to be $3.5bn.